The Herk Foundation

 Eligibility:

-· Must be a student attending a Mississippi Public School in DeSoto, Lafayette, Marshall, Panola, Tate, or Tunica County
+• Must be a student attending a Mississippi Public School in one of these counties: DeSoto, Lafayette, Marshall, Panola, Tate, or Tunica

-· Must major or minor in the following: Music, Education, and/or Subject Area with Teacher Licensure
+• Must major or minor in Music, Education, and/or Subject Area with Teacher Licensure

 